-My name is James Bishop and I am the author and content creator at this blogsite, which has been running for about six years.
-I live in the southern most country in Africa and attend university there, although most of my readers are from the United States.
+My name is James Bishop and I am the author and content creator at this blogsite.
+I live in the southern most country in Africa and attend university there.

-I have several degrees and my tertiary educational journey is just shy of ten years.
+I am fortunate to have obtained several degrees and my tertiary educational journey is just shy of ten years.
 I graduated in brand marketing and multimedia design in 2014.
 In 2018 I graduated in theology majoring in psychology.
 I obtained my BTh Psych. with cum laude.
 I also obtained TESOL in 2017 which is an English language teaching course.
-I obtained honours in religious studies in 2019.
+I obtained honors in Religious Studies in 2019 and have completed my Masters.
+I am enrolled in PhD.
 I currently tutor undergrad students in the sociology of religion at my present university.
-In the future I intend to lecture in religious studies and comparative religion.
-My other interests include philosophy and apologetics.
+In the future I intend to lecture in religious studies, theories of religion, and comparative religion.

-I am currently chipping away at my Masters and hope to be doing my Ph.D. in religion in 2022.
-I study religious movements using qualitative discourse analysis and am in the process of writing a thesis on the International Society of Krishna Consciousness (ISKCON).
+I have presented my proposal for my PhD in religion.
+I am focusing on transhumanism and religion in the future of Artificial Intelligence.
+I currently study new religious movements using qualitative discourse analysis and am in the process of writing a thesis on the International Society of Krishna Consciousness (ISKCON).
 As part of fieldwork, I conduct interviews, read way too many materials, and visit a local temple.

 I’m fascinated with the theory of religion (to the extent of having read my textbook six times in a year!), so I have recently been uploading videos to my YouTube channel on which I provide summarizes of many of the classical theorists and their views on religion.